SRF Program

 • Learn how to adapt the above learning to other modes of play and book-sharing

-Option One: Puppets for Learning comes to you - Host a face to face session.
+Option One: Puppets for Learning comes to you - Host a face-to-face session.

 Suggested hours: 9.00am – 2.45pm (with 15 mins for morning tea and 30 mins for lunch).